nachocano/mini-scalability/README.md

 2. Inside REPO_HOME, compile java sources using ```mvn clean package assembly:single```.

 3. Execute the python runner script using the following command
-    ```python -u REPO_HOME/scripts/runner.py -e REPO_HOME/target/mini-scalability-jar-with-dependencies.jar -d DESCRIPTORS -m MAX_CORES -c CLIENTS -t TIMES > REPO_HOME/output.txt```
+    ```python -u REPO_HOME/scripts/runner.py -e REPO_HOME/target/mini-scalability-jar-with-dependencies.jar -d DESCRIPTORS -m MAX_THREADS -t TIMES > REPO_HOME/output.txt```

   where:
   * DESCRIPTORS: number of file descriptors that will be simulated in the process (e.g., 1000000)
-  * MAX_CORES: maximum number of cores.
-There will be a total of MAX_CORES tests for each configuration, i.e., the tests will run using the following cores interval [1,MAX_CORES].
+  * MAX_THREADS: maximum number of threads.
+There will be a total of MAX_THREADS tests for each configuration, i.e., the tests will run using the following thread interval [1,MAX_THREADS].
-  * CLIENTS: the number of concurrent client that will exercise the syscall.
   * TIMES: number of executions of each configuration, in order to average the results later.

 4. [Optional] Generate the file for plotting: ```grep result REPO_HOME/output.txt > REPO_HOME/output.csv; python scripts/parse_output.py -i REPO_HOME/output.csv > REPO_HOME/output.dat```